Investment Readiness Program

 The IRP is designed to help social purpose organizations prepare for the Government of Canada’s broader investment in social finance via the Social Finance Fund, an historic new $755M commitment which was announced in November 2018 and is expected to roll out over ten years.
 The eventual goal is for these organizations to be able to participate in the social finance market and generate a return for investors while having a positive impact on their communities.

-On Vancouver Island, the Victoria Foundation will be hosting a funding call starting on January 8th to award $470,000 in non-repayable capital to successful applicants.
+On Vancouver Island, the Victoria Foundation is hosting a funding call starting on January 8 to February 10, 2020.
 Social purpose organizations can apply for funding between $10,000 – $100,000.
 Applications for amounts over $30,000 require a much more rigorous application process.
 Charities, non-profits, co-ops and for-profit social enterprises, may all apply if they have an existing business or a business idea that fits the definition of a social enterprise.

 What is a social enterprise?